 Technology for the Win!

-Admittedly I have a love-hate relationship with technology.
 I love when technology generates excitement for learning, redefines how things are done in the classroom, and makes my life, or the lives of my students, easier.
-I really dislike technology when it is not user friendly, is too time intensive, and when the same goals could be accomplished without its use.
+I dislike technology when it is not user friendly, is too time intensive, and when the same goals could be accomplished without its use.
 Here is a list of technology resources that either I have personally tried (and liked!) or that have been recommended by a trusted friend or colleague.
 Hopefully this will inspire you to try something new in the classroom!

 So long back row!
 As their website says Flipgrid is "where social learning happens and every student has a voice."
 This is a platform that allows students to film themselves giving a response (it could be an answer to a question you pose or their thoughts on a reading, etc.) and then their classmates can film responses to that post.
 It is very easy to use and visually appealing.
 My students were hesitant at first (because let's face it, most people don't like to look at themselves while they are talking) but once they got used to it, it was a hit.
 There are fun graphics and clip art for students to add to their posts and you can easily monitor your classroom.
 Settings can be customized such as requiring your approval before a video is made available to the class.
 There is a free version with some of the basic options, but from my experience it is not worth using unless you get a subscription that comes with all of the bells and whistles.